keirthana/anbox-cloud-docs/tutorial/stream-client.md

+(tut-set-up-stream-client)=

+# Set up a stream client

 This tutorial guides you through the process of setting up a web-based streaming client using the Anbox Cloud streaming stack.
-The connection between the stream client and the server uses WebRTC backed by web sockets which enable the real time communications required for streaming.
-To know more about the WebRTC configuration, see [WebRTC streamer](https://discourse.ubuntu.com/t/webrtc-streamer/30195).
+The connection between the stream client and the server uses WebRTC backed by web sockets that enable the real time communications required for streaming.
+To know more about the WebRTC configuration, see {ref}`ref-webrtc`.

-TBD add more context from https://discourse.ubuntu.com/t/issues-with-anbox-streaming-sdk/47778
+For security reasons, there are limits on what APIs are exposed through the reverse proxy configured by the appliance.
+The API provided by the Anbox Stream Gateway is typically meant to be used in service to service communication and not on public endpoints.
+If you want to use the API from a client application, you should use a proxy service that communicates with the Anbox Stream Gateway and also provides the user with an authentication method specific to your service.
+We will see how to set this up in this tutorial.

 ## Preparation